 Secondary Illnesses and Comorbidities.
 Some people will have gained secondary illnesses in part due to the original cancer or treatment – e.g. somatostatin analogue hormone therapy can have a side effect of increasing blood sugar to diabetic levels.
 There are many other examples.

 Finances.
 NET Cancer can be an expensive cancer to treat and this is exacerbated by the length of time the treatment lasts.
-Whilst people have access to free public services or private insurance, many people will end up out-of-pocket due to their cancer.
-Over time, this adds up.
+A highly prevalent cancer, treatment is for life.
+It follows that NET Cancer is an ‘expensive’ cancer to have.
+Whilst most people have access to free public services or private insurance, many people will still end up out-of-pocket due to their cancer.

 Emotional Aspects.
 Many NET patients are kept under surveillance for the remainder of their lives.
 With that comes the constant worry that the cancer progresses, tumours get bigger, new tumours show up, treatments are denied (i.e. PRRT in the UK).
 It’s no surprise that anxiety and depression can affect many patients in these situations.
 To some extent, there can be a knock-on effect to close family members and carers where applicable.